code-with-amitk/Code-examples/System-Design/Concepts/Load_Balancer/What_is_LoadBalancer.md

 ## Load Balancer
+- **What**
-- **What** Improves the distribution of workloads across multiple computers.
+  - Improves the distribution of workloads across multiple computers.
+  - Multiple IP addresses are associated with a single domain name(google.com is associated with IP1, IP2, IP3).
+Whenever client want to connect using DNS, IP are given based on [scheduling algo](Scheduling_Algo_of_Load_Balancers.md)
 - **Examples** Ngnix, Amazon ELB

 ### Types of Load Balancing